-There are always areas in the house where clutter seems to build up, and de-cluttering those spaces can feel like an overwhelming project to tackle.
-Instead of spending a small fortune on organizing products, what can you do to get it under control?
+There are always areas in the house where clutter seems to build up, and organizing those spaces can feel like an overwhelming project to tackle.
+Instead of spending a small fortune to organize, what can you do to get it under control cheaply?
 Clutter tends to accumulate more in the kitchen and pantry areas, or in your kid’s bedrooms.
 Lots of new items come in, but not as much go out.
-So, how do you handle it?
+Clean out clutter and start organizing your home today!

 - Instead of buying lots of drawer organizers, use old shoe boxes.
 Cut them in half, length-wise or width-wise, and lay them in an empty drawer.
 They create great dividers that can be used to organize socks and underwear.